Lathones

-Lathones (/lə'θonz/) is a village in Fife, Scotland, located approximately 6 miles (10 km) south west of St Andrews, in the parish of Cameron in the Riggin o Fife.
+Lathones (/lə'θonz/) is a village in Fife, Scotland, located approximately six miles (10 km) south west of St Andrews, in the parish of Cameron in the Riggin o Fife.

-The place-name Lathones if first attested abtween 1452 and 1480 as Lathone.
-The etymology is uncertain but thought to be from Scottish Gaelic leth ('half, side') and tòn ('backside, arse').
-If so, the name was once leth thòine ('the half of the rounded hill').
+The place-name 'Lathones' if first attested between 1452 and 1480 as 'Lathone'.
+The etymology is uncertain but thought to be from Scottish Gaelic 'leth' ('half, side') and 'tòn' ('backside, arse').
+If so, the name was once 'leth thòine' ('the half of the rounded hill').

 Lathones was formerly a mining village.